irakr/Data-Structures-and-Algorithms/README.md

   separate line.
 Otherwise, 'run.py' will fail to detect your implementation.
 - Run 'run.py'.
 - If all OK, then the algorithm will run as expected.

+# How to run
+- Linux: Just run the python script 'run.py' from the shell.
+- Windows: It is recommended to install git-bash and run the script 'run.py'.
+		   Windows batch scripts are not implemented yet.